-Tularemia is a disease caused by an infection with bacteria called Francisella tularensis.
-People can be exposed to the bacteria in a number of ways, and the symptoms of the disease vary depending upon the method of exposure.
+Tularemia is a rare and potentially serious disease caused by the bacterium Francisella tularensis.
+People can be exposed to the bacteria in a number of ways, and the symptoms of the disease vary depending upon the route of exposure.
 Regardless of the way the disease is contracted, most people with tularemia develop a sudden fever.
-Other symptoms can include chills, headaches, diarrhea, muscle aches, joint pain, dry cough and progressive weakness.
+Other symptoms can include chills, headaches, ulcers, enlarged lymph nodes, diarrhea, muscle aches, joint pain, dry cough and progressive weakness.
 Symptoms typically begin three to five days after exposure to the bacteria.

 While tularemia is fatal in some cases, the disease can be successfully treated with antibiotics.
 People who contract tularemia and receive treatment typically recover completely.

-Humans can be infected with tularemia through the bite of an infected tick, deerfly or other insect, by handling infected animal carcasses, eating contaminated food, drinking contaminated water or by breathing in the bacteria.
+Humans can be infected with tularemia by handling infected rodent or rabbit carcasses, through the bite of an infected tick or biting fly, eating contaminated food, drinking contaminated water or by breathing in the bacteria.